Nechja/drinkbooksource/content/updates.md

+#### Updates - 12/14/2025
+Had an afternoon to myself, went and fixed some things that were annoying me on the site, and upgraded the sdk, did some stuff to make load times faster.
+Site needed some love after a year, we'll see if I find some time for more.

 #### Updates - 5/19/2024
 Oh hey...How's it going?
 I added some qol things folks asked for.
 Now the back arrow on drinks takes you back to your search. 🎉